Gnurou/tagainijisho/README.md

 - Kanji stroke order may not always be accurate.
 Please report incorrect kanji to https://groups.google.com/group/tagaini-jisho.
 - Kanji stroke color segmentation is not always accurate.
-- JLPT levels may not always be accurate.
+- JLPT levels may not always be accurate (as there are no official JLPT lists, these are gathered on a voluntary basis).

 Credits
 -------